Computing Possible and Certain Answers over Order-Incomplete Data: Tractable Cases for Accumulation Queries

 \begin{theorem} There is a \PosRAagg{} query with a finite and position-invariant accumulation operator for which \cert is coNP-hard even assuming that the input po-database contains only totally ordered po-relations. \end{theorem}

-\begin{proof} Consider the query $Q_{\a}$ from the hardness proof for \poss above (Theorem~\ref{thm:possfrihypoposs}).
+\begin{proof} Consider the query $Q_{\a}$ from Theorem~\ref{thm:possfrihypoposs}.
 We show a PTIME reduction from the NP-hard problem of \poss for~$Q_{\a}$ (for totally ordered input po-databases) to the negation of the \cert problem for $Q_{\a}$ (for input po-databases of the same kind).